shivinmisra-shopify/shoppy-bird-app/memory-bank/progress.md

 *   Further work on Phase 2: Game Assets (backgrounds, UI elements, sound effects, music - user dependent).

 ## Current Status
-Core game mechanics (Phase 3) are functional.
-Moving to Phase 4: Game Features and Polish, starting with game states (Start/Game Over screens).
+Phase 5 (UI and User Experience) COMPLETED with comprehensive mobile optimization.
+Ready for Phase 6 (Testing & Optimization) or Phase 7 (Deployment).

 ## Known Issues / Blockers
-*   No actual Start Menu or Game Over screen yet; game starts directly and ends abruptly.
-*   Visuals are basic (placeholder bird, procedural pipes, simple text for score).
-*   No sound effects or music.
+*   No sound effects or music (Phase 4.3 skipped).
 *   Full suite of game assets (backgrounds, more UI elements, SFX) still needed from user for a complete experience.
+*   May need performance testing on various mobile devices.